It was the best day!

 30. Be calm in a stressful situation.

-31. Treat them to a massage or pedicure.
+31. Treat that person to a massage or pedicure.

-32. Honor them with an act of compassion in their name– such as donating to Compassion International or to restoration in the Philippines.
+32. Honor them with an act of compassion in their name– such as donating to Compassion International or to a literacy program like Mission India.

 33. Give them space on their own if they are having a difficult day, with a promise that you are there when they have worked it through.